railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

 .. image::  images/crm_gateway.png
    :align: center

-*Schematic showing the use of the email gateway*
+*Schematic showing the use of the email gateway.*

 Installation and Configuration